Jump to a tip:

 This guide shares 20 practical tips for a successful ethics investigation.
 Use this information next time you investigate an ethical lapse to make sure your company stays moral and compliant.

 As soon as that original tip comes in regarding ethical misconduct, start your documentation process.
-Ideally, your organization will have a formal reporting hotline that employees can use when they are a witness to, or suspicious of, ethical misbehavior.
+Ideally, your organization should have a formal reporting hotline that employees can use when they are a witness to, or suspicious of, unethical behavior.

 Go into every investigation completely neutral.
-Never enter an investigation with preconceived beliefs about what happened, who’s guilty and who’s not.
+Never enter an investigation with preconceived beliefs about what happened or who is telling the truth.
 Jumping to conclusions will only harm the credibility of the investigation process and of you as an investigator.

-Most organizations have an ethics policy.
-In most policies, there is a description of the different roles in the company and their responsibilities in promoting and maintaining an ethical environment.
+Does your organization have a code of ethics or ethics policy?
+If so, it should include a description of the different roles in the company and their responsibilities in promoting and maintaining an ethical environment.

-The goal of any ethics investigation is to gather information and evidence that will help you determine whether the allegations are true and, if they are, to recommend how the situation can be prevented in the future.
+The goal of any ethics investigation is to determine whether the allegations are true and, if they are, to recommend how the situation can be prevented in the future.